Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Modifications of the constraint matrix

-We must modify the constraint matrix accordingly based on the given configuration of the coarse and refined faces.
-We can geometrically interpret the necessary operations as $x$-axis inversion, $y$-axis inversion, and x- and y-axis exchange.
-These operations are visualized in Figure \ref{fig:cm_operations}.
+Next, we discuss how to adapt the constraint matrix for that map to the refined faces $F^R_0,~\dots,~F^R_3$.
+For an edge, there are only two possible configurations (pointing from the left to the right or vice versa).
+However, in the three-dimensional case, we must consider the $x$-direction and the $y$-direction and which direction is prioritized.
+This results in $2^3=8$ possible orientations.
+Geometrically, we interpret the necessary operations as $x$-axis inversion, $y$-axis inversion, and $x$- and $y$-axis exchange.
+These operations are visualized in Figure \ref{fig:face_orientation}.